-Counselling and support is for people living with a visible difference and focuses on mild to moderate mental health difficulties.
+Counselling and support sessions are for people living with a visible difference, focusing on mild to moderate mental health difficulties.
 We offer time-limited support with a focus on “here and now”.

 We offer up to 12 sessions to give you an in-depth chance to reflect on the emotions, difficulties and challenges you might have around your visible difference.

 To get the most from counselling and support at Changing Faces, your main issues need to focus primarily on the emotional and social effects of your visible difference on your life.
 Be prepared to talk about how your visible difference affects your mental health, wellbeing, social and public life.

 You need to feel ready to fully engage in the sessions and able to commit to attending a regular appointment (weekly or every two weeks) between 9am and 5.30pm on a weekday.

 - Gain a different perspective and gain greater insight into your situation.